What College Hill + RISD solves

 What it feels like: Quieter, more academic, and best used as the part of Providence that slows the trip down in a good way.

-Choose this area when: Museum time, slower daytime wandering, and travelers who want one clear cultural anchor in the mix.
+Choose this area when: Museum time, slower daytime wandering, and travelers who want one clear cultural highlight in the mix.

 Edited by Providence Guide Editorial Desk · Independent Providence, Rhode Island travel publisher